GDPR Candidate privacy notice

 - You, the candidate.

-- Third party recruitment agencies, from which we collect the following categories of data: CV, qualifications, and employment history data.
+- Third party recruitment agencies or other educational institutions with whom you may be studying or associated with, from which we collect the following categories of data: CV, qualifications, and employment history data.

 - Disclosure and Barring Service via Reed Screening in respect of criminal convictions.